 A couple months ago we had a beautiful one off pre-loved Cartier Diamond and 18ct Rose Gold Juste Un Clou Necklace for sale on our website.
 As soon as we listed the item we were inundated with emails and offers on the piece.
 Several people started sending us offers on the purchase price which happens commonly with our pre-loved pieces.

-We offered these customers a discount off the asking price however but a couple of customers who were were still hoping to get a further $50 or so off the discounted price even though the item was already discounted by several thousand dollars.
+We offered all of these customers a discount off the asking price however a couple of the customers were stuck in negotiation hoping to get a further $50 off the already discounted price.

+This is known as haggling.
 As a seller, I am also a buyer so see this from both points of view.
-I advocate negotiation but do try to avoid this which is known as haggling.
+I advocate negotiation but do try to avoid haggling.
 Haggling is when someone persistently bargains to the point of when it is no longer giving a fruitful outcome to either parties.
+During haggling people miss the bigger picture.

 In negotiation it is very easy to fall into this trap, but if I were to give advice as someone who both buys AND sells is not to get caught up in persistent haggling.
-Yes try and negotiate and get as good an outcome as you hope to get, but don't lose sight of the bigger picture.
-I have seen so many disappointed people miss out.
+We do advocate trying to negotiate and get as good an outcome as you hope to get, but it is very important to not lose sight of the bigger picture.

 Catherine Trenton Jewellery